GE Appliances Commits $3 Billion to US Plants, Doubling Hybrid Water Heater Capacity

 ServiceMag editorial staff covering the appliance and HVAC trade.

-GE Appliances, the Haier-owned unit based in Louisville, announced a five-year $3 billion US manufacturing investment in early 2026 — the company's second-largest ever.
+GE Appliances, the Haier-owned unit based in Louisville, announced a five-year, more than $3 billion US manufacturing investment on August 13, 2025 — the company's second-largest ever.
 The plan doubles heat pump water heater capacity in South Carolina, adds 2-ton Zoneline air conditioner production in Tennessee, and reshores gas and induction range manufacturing to Georgia.
-More than 1,000 new US jobs are expected.
+More than 1,000 new US jobs are expected across five states, with roughly 800 more at the Louisville headquarters — about 1,800 in total.

 That's a real number, tied to specific plants.